 No, our urns are designed for burial or temporary storage of ashes.
 For more information on time scales, please see individual products.

 You are free to place and bury what you like within your urn.
-You funeral director will help with the transfer of ashes and any accompany items into the urn.
+You funeral director will help with the transfer of ashes and any accompanying items into the urn.